raman-verma/castingboard/README.md

 # Casting Board APP [Flutter]

-An App which resolves all your problem related to carrying seperate Tab or Drawing tablet for Note taking/presentation purpose.
+An App which resolves all your problem related to carrying separate Tab or Drawing tablet for Note taking/presentation purpose.

 ## Important resources